KonnorRogers/TicTacToeJS/README.md

 ### npm run watch

 Will run `jest --watchAll` to run the test suite and check for changes to the suite

+## Checklist

+[x] Set up your project with a HTML, CSS and Javascript files and get the Git repo all set up.
+[x] You’re going to store the gameboard as an array inside of a Gameboard object, so start there!
+Your players are also going to be stored in objects… and you’re probably going to want an object to control the flow of the game itself.
+[x] Your main goal here is to have as little global code as possible.
+Try tucking everything away inside of a module or factory.
+Rule of thumb: if you only ever need ONE of something (gameBoard, displayController), use a module.
+If you need multiples of something (players!), create them with factories.
+[x] Set up your HTML and write a JavaScript function that will render the contents of the gameboard array to the webpage (for now you can just manually fill in the array with "X"s and "O"s)
+[x] Build the functions that allow players to add marks to a specific spot on the board, and then tie it to the DOM, letting players click on the gameboard to place their marker.
+Don’t forget the logic that keeps players from playing in spots that are already taken!
+[x] Think carefully about where each bit of logic should reside.
+Each little piece of functionality should be able to fit in the game, player or gameboard objects.. but take care to put them in “logical” places.
+Spending a little time brainstorming here can make your life much easier later!
+[x] Build the logic that checks for when the game is over!
+Should check for 3-in-a-row and a tie.
+[] Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that congratulates the winning player!<br><br>

+Optional - If you’re feeling ambitious create an AI so that a player can play against the computer!
+[] Start by just getting the computer to make a random legal move.
+[] Once you’ve gotten that, work on making the computer smart.
+It is possible to create an unbeatable AI using the minimax algorithm (read about it here, some googling will help you out with this one)

+Additional -

+[x] Add webpack for bundling of javascript and use of import / export [x] Use Jest for testing
+[x] Add babel to transpile ES6 code for use with Jest